ronaldoussoren/pyobjc/pyobjc-core/Doc/serializing.rst

 "initWithCoder:" and "encodeWithCoder:" to serialize the object state.

+The serialization of archives with only builtin Python types and Cocoa objects is compatible with archiving the corresponding Cocoa objects.
+Because of this, these archives (both normal and keyed) can be read back by Objective-C programs, which means such archives could be used for inter-process communication.
+However, keep in mind that archives can contain arbitrary objects and reading back archives might not be secure when the other process cannot be trusted.

 .. note::

-   In Mac OS X 10.8, an likely other OSX releases as well, the Cocoa collection classes cannot properly archive and unarchive object graphs with cycles between collections.
+   In Mac OS X 10.8, an likely other OSX releases as well, the Cocoa collection classes cannot properly archive and unarchive object graphs with cycles between collections (like the code below).

-   Because of this serializing the graph below with an NSArchiver will result in a grabled datastructure when read back.
-The same will be true when archiving with NSKeyedArchiver and reading the archive back in pure Objective-C.

    .. sourcecode:: python

       a = []
       a.append(a)

+   Because of this serializing the graph below with an NSArchiver will result in a grabled datastructure when read back.
+The same will be true when archiving with NSKeyedArchiver and reading the archive back in pure Objective-C.

    This is an unfortunate limitation in Cocoa that PyObjC cannot paper over.